carlpage/geeksForGood/README.md

 ## Geeks For Good
 CodeSwitch 2017

-If you're a engineer, developer, or designer and you want to use your noggin to make society better, this is the group for you!
+If you're an engineer, developer, or designer and you want to use your noggin to make society better, this is the group for you!

 ### Configuration
 - **Platform:** node